in the Annex and Queen West,

 The main idea behind these exercises is to re-learn how to ‘play’.

 We all knew how to do this quite naturally as children, but as adults most of us have learned to not ‘goof around’.
-Allowing ourselves to play is essential to good theatre and to our sanity as humans.
+Allowing ourselves to play is essential to both personal and professional communication, and to our sanity as humans.

 Wake up your Right Brain